MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/windows-integration/web-authentication.md

 **2. Authenticate your user with `get`**

-The following will walk you through this flow using the [WebAuthn Sample App](https://github.com/MicrosoftEdge/webauthnsample).
+The following dev guide will walk you through this flow using the [WebAuthn Sample App](https://github.com/MicrosoftEdge/webauthnsample).

 ## Register your user